 On April 6, 2019, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property located in Maine, U.S.A.
-The agreement called for first and second year lease payments of US\$25,000, both of which have been paid.
-The agreement has been amended such that the annual payments have been reduced to \$5,000.
-The agreement is on hold as a result of the Pickett Project rezoning denial.
+The agreement called for a first- and second-year payment of \$25,000 USD, both of which have been paid.
+The agreement has been amended such that the annual payments are have been reduced to \$5,000.

 On November 30, 2020, the Corporation's U.S. subsidiary entered into a mineral rights earn-in agreement on a property in Maine referred to as the Big Silver Project.
 The agreement called for a first-year payment of \$50,000 which has been paid.
-The Corporation and the Optionee has agreed to place the project and the option agreement on hold until such time the Pickett Project can proceed.
+The Corporation and the Optionee has agreed to place the project and the option agreemtn on hold in order to focus on the permitting process of the Pickett Mt.
+Project.